Homewood Plantation (Natchez, Mississippi): Architecture

 The Homewood mansion was about 72 by 96 feet.
+It was the suburban Natchez equal of nearby Stanton Hall, which was in the town of Natchez.
+The mansion, designed by Scottish architect James Hardie, took the five years from 1855 to 1860 to build.
 It had five floors.
 The basement had several rooms with fireplaces.
 The first floor had six rooms.
 The first floor rooms were divided by a center hall and a cross hall that ran just behind the two front rooms.
 The library, front portion of the center hall, and the parlor could be combined into a 72 foot long ballroom, when the large solid mahogany pocket doors connecting them were opened, that stretched across the front of the house.
 The second floor had a similar floor plan to the first floor.
 The attic floor had a large center room surrounded by eight small storage rooms.
 From the cupola and the adjoining widow's walk on top of the mansion, the town of Natchez could be seen in the distance.

 The mansion had two and one-half foot thick brick walls and thirty-five foot high, metal front porch columns with Ionic capitals.
-The sidelight windows beside the front door had imported pink glass from Belgium.
+The sidelight windows beside the front door had imported pink glass from Belgium (flecks of gold in such glass made it glow from the light inside the house at night, so people could find the front door from a distance).
 Both sides of the mansion had two-story porches with metal lace-work railings.
-The imported Cordovan marble fireplace mantles varied in color.
+The imported marble fireplace mantles varied in color.
 The library mantle was pink and grey.
 The drawing room mantle was white.
 The dining room mantle was pink with oxblood.
 Each of the eight bedrooms had different shadings.
 The interior doors were made of three inch thick mahogany.
 A curved stairway with fan shaped steps and a black walnut railing was in the rear of the central hall and connected the first, second and attic floors.
 A spiral staircase rose from the large center room of the attic to the cupola on top.

 A two-story kitchen flanked a rear corner of the mansion.
 The grounds also contained a two-story carriage house made of brick.